Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

 ```
 ', show="Show code", hide="Hide code") }}

-  You'll notice two extra points in the image above at the start and end.
+  You'll notice two extra points in the image above at the start and the end.
 Those are not included in the code snippet above.
 Just ignore them for now, we'll use them later.

   **Note on server-side rendering**